 How relatable does a historical character need to be to a modern audience?

 With historical fiction, one of the problems is when characters sound like 21st century transplants.
-It’s especially jarring when they’re used as a mouthpiece for trendy opinions or current ideas about what is appropriate or approved.
-(Like when you’re watching a show set in small-town 1950s England, and the protagonists neatly share the viewpoints of a Brooklyn-based Twitter commentator with a blue checkmark.)
+(Like when you’re watching a show set in small-town 1950s England, and the protagonists neatly share the viewpoints of a liberal Twitter commentator.)

 I understand why writers don’t want to create protagonists who heartily endorse all the common prejudices of their era.
-And the thing is, you don’t have to do this in order to write a good piece of historical fiction.
+But you don’t have to do this in order to write a good piece of historical fiction.
 You don’t need to go out of your way to make a character (especially a heroic character) deeply bigoted or hateful.
-You can also write about certain harsh historic realities without resorting to slurs or lazy stereotypes (for example, you can write a servant as a more well-rounded character and not a caricature with a Cockney accent).
+You can also write about harsh historic realities without resorting to slurs or lazy stereotypes (for example, you can write a servant as a more well-rounded character and not a caricature with a Cockney accent).